 Syllabus Agreement: By continuing to complete the course you agree to the terms of this Syllabus.
 If you do not agree to the terms of the Syllabus you must drop the course.

 Special Note: The professor reserves the right to change the terms of the syllabus as circumstances require.
-Any changes to the syllabus will be posted in Blackboard and announced in class (if the course is face-to-face).
+Any changes to the syllabus will be posted in Blackboard.